top of page

 Originally from the UK.
 After receiving a D.Phil. in English from the University of York in 2007 and working for the University of Edinburgh and several other institutions, he arrived in Japan in 2011.

 Alex's current research projects include 19th-century Anglophone literature in Asia-Pacific region and the intermedial character of British representations of the Pacific (both funded by the Japanese Society for the Promotion of Science).
-He is also one of the leaders of Meiji University's Research Partnership in Intermediality Studies with the University of Edinburgh (details available here as well).

 Starting in 2022, Alex serves as International Liaison Officer of Romantic Studies Association of Australasia (RSAA).
 He looks forward to bringing more international collaboration in and outside the Association.